mohamedgh16/Getting-started-with-inheritance-using-c-sharp/README.md

   ### Constructors and destructors in derived classes

-  * Instantiating a derived class causes the base class constructor to be called implicitly or explicitly.
-Can cause a chain reaction when a base class is also a derived class
+   Instantiating a derived class causes the base class constructor to be called implicitly or explicitly.
+Can cause a chain reaction when a base class is also a derived class.

-  * When a destructor is called, it performs its task and then invokes the derived class base class constructor
+   When a destructor is called, it performs its task and then invokes the derived class base class constructor.